-- Principally included in "other operating income" in the consolidated statements of income. - Included in "net unrealized gains (losses) on available-for-sale securities" under "other comprehensive income (loss)" in the consolidated statements of comprehensive income. - Transferred out of Level 2 fair value into Level 3 fair value mainly because observable market data was not available for foreign bonds due to decreasing market activities.
+- Included in "net unrealized gains (losses) on available-for-sale securities" under "other comprehensive income (loss)" in the consolidated statements of comprehensive income. - Transferred out of Level 2 fair value into Level 3 fair value mainly because observable market data was not available for foreign bonds due to decreasing market activities.
 The transfer was made at the beginning of the fiscal year ended March 31, 2023. - Transferred out of Level 3 fair value into Level 2 fair value mainly because observable market data became available for foreign bonds.
-The transfer is made at the beginning of the fiscal year ended March 31, 2023.
+The transfer was made at the beginning of the fiscal year ended March 31, 2023.